erviveknigam/delta-demo1/README.md

 # delta-demo1
-This a Demo Git &amp; Github class
+This a Demo Git &amp; Github class.